rabsingh/Capstone-Project/README.md

 - The primary feature is a shopping list that can be added, deleted, and amended.
 - Quick and simple entry of items to be added to the shopping list by an authorized user with their own login.

-### 2.2 Additional Features (for future development)
-- A chore list that links to the shopping list.
-- Children can be rewarded so they can add items to the shopping list upon completing a chore.
-- Parents can set rewards on the completion of chores.

 ---